 Different Types of Reviewers, Do They all Matter?

-Reviewers, like anything in marketing, are very relationship based.
-That’s why it’s often easier to get reviews for your second or third book, but first-time authors, don’t worry – I’m going to show you a tip in a minute that can help you double or triple the amount of reviews you get.
+Reviewers, like anything in marketing, are very relationship-based.
+That’s why it’s often easier to get reviews for your second or third book, but first-time authors, don’t worry – I’m going to show you a tip in a minute that can help you double or triple the number of reviews you get.

 There are a few different types of Amazon reviewers.
 Let’s look at each: